dishant-codes/quizz-hub/README.md

-# Quizz-hub is quizz game created In pure JavaScript
+# Quizz-hub is quizz game created in pure JavaScript